My Father was invading Italy on the day I was born, in September 1943.

 Family History and Photographs

 I met Katherine, my lovely wife to be, onboard Oronsay, during the ship's 1967 Christmas Cruise to the West Indies.
 I was the ship's Navigator and Kathy a Hertfordshire Doctor's daughter, travelling with her parents and four brothers and sisters.
 It was what the French call a 'coupe de foudre'.
-We were married at Queenswood School, on 9th September 1972, and have three wonderful children - Timothy, a music publisher ; Laura, a lawyer; and Edward, a Police Officer.
+We were married at Queenswood School, on 9th September 1972, and have three wonderful children - Timothy, a music publisher ; Laura, a Lawyer and Edward a Police Officer.

 My friends and I have a small charity, which can provide assistance and practical advice to young people, typically aged between 16 and 21, who feel they would benefit from a voyage as trainee crew aboard a tall ship.
 Please contact us for details, using the link below.